SSHcom/privx-secrets/README.md

 # Configuration file

-The default configuration file is `.privx-secrets.toml` at user's home directory.
-If the home directory can not be resolved, the program tries to open the system wide default configuration filed called `/opt/etc/privx-secrets/privx-secrets.toml`.
+The default configuration file is `.privx-sdk.toml` at user's home directory.
+If the home directory can not be resolved, the program tries to open the system wide default configuration filed called `/opt/etc/privx/privx-sdk.toml`.
 The configuration file location can be changed with the `-config` command line argument.

 ## API configuration